28 November 2017

 Researchers investigating the many benefits that Indigenous people gain from Indigenous Land Management Programs (ILMPs) have been visiting and talking with Aboriginal people in northern Australia to gain insights about some of the many social and economic benefits of ILMPs.

 Our Northern Hub Newsletter highlights what's going on in our research projects across northern Australia.
 It includes latest findings, what's coming up and what this all means for sustainable development and land and water management in the region.

 Want to know more about Hub activities and the development of northern Australia?
-Stay informed of activities, research, publications, events and more through the North Australia News Roundup and Hub Newsletter.
+Stay informed of activities, research, publications, events and more through the Hub Newsletter.